Skip to Main Content

 The URL resource type allows you to display a link to a webpage on your Moodle module.
 Ensure that you are linking to a page that is not restricted and is open to students.
 For example:

-• Students will not be able to view a webpage that is behind a paywall that City does not subscribe to.
+• Students will not be able to view a webpage that is behind a paywall that the University does not subscribe to.

-• Links to reading list material should be presented using Reading Lists Online resource and not added as a URL.
+• Links to reading list material should be presented using Reading Lists Online resource and not added as URL resources.

 • Title your URLs with descriptive titles.